Exorcism: Exorcism and mental illness

 One scholar has described psychosurgery as "Neurosurgical Exorcisms", with trepanation having been widely used to release demons from the brain.
 Meanwhile, another scholar has equated psychotherapy with exorcism.

 United Kingdom

 In the UK, the numbers of exorcisms performed were increasing as of 2017.
-A Church of England thinktank, Theos, stated that the exorcisms mostly took place in charismatic and Pentecostal churches, and also among communities of West African origin.
+A Church of England think tank, Theos, stated that the exorcisms mostly took place in charismatic and Pentecostal churches, and also among communities of West African origin.
 Frequently, the people exorcised were people with mental health problems, who often stopped taking their medications in response to the exorcism.
 The report described the exorcism as a "well-meaning initiative with the potential for serious harm" with the risk of constituting "psychological abuse".